jamesec/jamesec.github.io/o/ungoogled.md

 ## Change this Chromium flag and relaunch the app
 Run the `Ungoogled Chromium` app you downloaded, and it will display the page: `chrome://ungoogled-first-run/`, which includes the instructions:
 - Set `chrome://flags/#extension-mime-request-handling` to `Always prompt for install` and relaunch.
-- Then click on the latest `Chromium.Web.Store.crx` link on [the extension's Releases page](https://github.com/NeverDecaf/chromium-web-store/releases/latest) (as shown in Step 3 below).

 ## Install the Chromium Web Store extension
 [Chromium Web Store extension](https://github.com/NeverDecaf/chromium-web-store/releases/latest)
 Click on `Chromium.Web.Store.crx`.
 A prompt will appear: Add "Chromium Web Store"?
 Click "Add extension", done.
-It has been successfully installed, and you can skip the manual installation steps outlined below.
+It has been successfully installed, and you can skip the manual installation steps mentioned below.
 Pin the `Chromium Web Store` badge in your browser's toolbar.
 (Badges are hidden by default)

 For some older versions of `Ungoogled Chromium`, you may need to install this extension manually.
 See the information in the references section.